 Brett has been performing in shows at CPT since 2006.
 A few of his favorite roles are Garry/Roger in Noises Off, The Captain in Mr. Roberts, Uncle Louie in Lost in Yonkers and Franz Liebkind in The Producers.
-He has been directing shows at CPT since 2012 including The 25th Annual Putnam County Spelling Bee, 9 to 5, RENT and Legally Blonde.
-Brett is excited to lead this great board and hopes to continue the great improvements happening at Players.
+He has been directing shows at CPT since 2012 including The 25th Annual Putnam County Spelling Bee, 9 to 5, RENT, Legally Blonde and Avenue Q. Brett is excited to lead this incredible organization and hopes to continue the great improvements happening at Players.

 Chris Terven has served as a Community Players Board Member in several capacities and has participated in almost every aspect of the organization since he began his involvement at a very young age in 1989.
 He’s owned and operated several successful small businesses, manages his family’s property holdings, and garnered numerous Financial and Insurance Designations over the years.
 This (and the fact that he has a deep conviction regarding making the arts available to all) makes Chris a perfect fit as our current Treasurer.
 By day Chris is a professional “geek” with COUNTRY Financial, a position he seems to relish.
 Chris participates onstage and off at Community Players and can frequently be found with a drill, paintbrush, or other tool in his hand as he hangs precariously from some set piece.